wikicite/wcite/README.md

 used to add a link to the corresponding Wikidata item or to other services such as [Scholia](https://tools.wmflabs.org/scholia/).
 The filter [pwcite] can inject snippets of JavaScript and CSS to add links from bibliography entries to Wikidata.
-To to do set document metadata field `wikidata-links` to `true` or to an URL prefix (e.g. `https://tools.wmflabs.org/scholia/work/`).
-This feature is based on Pandoc metadata variable `include-after`, so don't set it via Pandoc command line option `-A/--include-after-body`!
+To to do set document metadata field `link-wikidata-references` to `true` or to an URL prefix (e.g. `https://tools.wmflabs.org/scholia/work/`).
+This feature is based on Pandoc metadata variable `include-after`, so don't set it via Pandoc command line option `-A/--include-after-body` and don'r remove the variable in custom HTML templates!

 ## Bibliography files